ruchira/OntoLLM/docs/index.md

 e.g.

 ```
-ontogpt extract -t mendelian_disease.MendelianDisease marfan-wikipedia.txt
+ontollm extract -t mendelian_disease.MendelianDisease marfan-wikipedia.txt
 ```

 ## Web Application

-There is a bare bones web application for running OntoGPT and viewing results.
+There is a bare bones web application for running OntoLLM and viewing results.

 Install the required dependencies first with the following command:
 ```